Ferrari F1 car at Sakhir during the 2022 Bahrain GP

 The resulting tweaks involved moving the Japanese GP to April, putting it between the Australian and Chinese rounds, while the Azerbaijan GP shifts to September, after Italy and before Singapore.
 Additionally, the Qatar Grand Prix is back-to-back with Abu Dhabi.

-Of greatest interest for UK F1 fans will be that the 2024 British Grand Prix takes place on the weekend of July 5-7.
+Of greatest interest for UK F1 fans will have been the 2024 British Grand Prix, which took place on the weekend of July 5-7 (read our race report).

 A statement from F1 read: “This calendar creates a better flow of races in certain regions, and this work will continue while being realistic to the fact that as a world championship, with climatic and contractual constraints, there will always be travel required that cannot be completely regionalised.”